 While encouraging results have been obtained by adoptive cell therapies, their efficacy is dampened by the protective behaviors of cancer tumors.
 Tumor cells send signals in the form of inhibitory proteins to T cells, which prevent them from becoming fully activated and, in many cases shut them down altogether.

 Our laboratory focuses on making the next generation of immunotherapies more effective and applicable to patients.
-We have engineered new types of hybrid proteins called immunomodulatory fusion proteins (IFPs).
-When IFPs are added to adoptive cell therapy, they boost T cells’ ability to respond aggressively to tumors and completely bypass what is normally an inhibitory or death signal from cancer cells.
-Our work has shown that IFPs can effectively replace cancer’s brake with a T-cell accelerator.
+We have engineered new types of hybrid proteins called fusion proteins (FPs).
+When FPs are added to adoptive cell therapy, they boost T cells’ ability to respond aggressively to tumors and completely bypass what is normally an inhibitory or death signal from cancer cells.

-We are excited to discover that IFPs give T cells a boost that impacts many different functions, such as enhanced metabolism, lowered threshold of activation, reduced exhaustion, and increased intratumoral concentration.
+We are excited to discover that FPs give T cells a boost that impacts many different functions, such as enhanced metabolism, lowered threshold of activation, reduced exhaustion, and increased intratumoral concentration.
 This single addition may help immunotherapy treatments bypass multiple tumor barriers.
-Our research aims to dramatically improve cell therapies for multiple cancer types with carefully engineered proteins.
+Our research aims to dramatically improve cell therapies for multiple cancer types with intentionally engineered proteins.